 There are many tools for wireframing, from a pen and a sheet of paper to online-services for creating interactive prototypes:

-- use modular grid.
-Using grid isn't always necessary in web design but it's very helpful in creating themes.
-If you have a bunch of pages with same blocks and elements, right grid will assist you a lot.
-Grid is also needed for responsive design.
+- use a modular grid.
+Using grid isn't always necessary for web design but it's very helpful in creating themes.
+If you have a bunch of pages with same blocks and elements, the right grid will assist you a lot.
+The grid is also needed for the responsive design.

-- create responsive theme.
+- create a responsive theme.
 It's already been said a lot about it, and you often view websites from your phone or tablet, right?
-You should create your drafts in three versions: for desktop, tablet and mobile resolutions.
-Usually you don't have to redraw all pages in three versions, just a homepage and some other pages if they contain some special elements.
-You can find a lot of information about responsive design in the web.
+You should create your drafts in three versions: for desktop, tablet, and mobile resolutions.
+Usually, you don't have to redraw all pages in three versions, just a homepage and some other pages if they contain some special elements.
+You can find a lot of information about responsive design on the web.
 It would be better to know what framework will be used for responsive version because different frameworks have slightly different modular grids.
 Consult with a coder if you are not familiar with theming.

 - create Retina-version of your theme.
 It's not a required element for a good them but the most popular paid themes have this feature.
 Google for instructions how to prepare a Retina-version of your designs.